AlyNasr/Paint-For-Kids/README.md

 # OOP C++ Project - Paint For Kids Application
-You can draw different figures as well as changing the drawing and the filling colors.
-You can copy, cut, paste or delete figures.
-You can save and load your graphs.
+The application supports drawing different figures as well as changing the drawing and filling colors.
+It also supports copying, cutting, pasting and deleteing figures.
+In addition, graphs can be saved to and loaded from text files.

 ## Application GUI
 ![Application_GUI](Graph.png)